SiliconLabs/wiseconnect/examples/si91x_soc/service/sl_si91x_sensorhub/readme.md

 >### Note:
 >#### General
   >
-  >- The GPIO bsed Interrupt Sensor Mode won't function in Sleep mode.
+  >- The GPIO based Interrupt Sensor Mode won't function in Sleep mode.
   >- SPI sensor will only work in PS4 state
+  >- Disable ADC is using SPI sensor
   >
 >#### ADC
   >